Brotenko/QualityQuest/Docs/Technical Specifications/docs/storyflow.md

 * The PlayerCharacter can use the time to learn a new programming language.
 * The PlayerCharacter does not participate in any extracurricular activity and enjoys their free time and goes partying.

-The PlayerCharacter has successfully completed his studies.
+The PlayerCharacter has successfully completed their studies.

 ![StoryFlow](diagrams/storyflow-diagrams/storyflow-decision-3.svg)